KALMOGO/KIVY/README.md

 # KIVY
-this tutorial is design to learn kivy to realise a face dection with KIVY +  OPENCV
+this tutorial is design to learn kivy AND to realise a face dection with KIVY +  OPENCV